 Your well-being and happiness come first at the end of the day, and if the yacht is causing you substantial grief and stress, I wouldn’t recommend staying.
 If I were you, I would reflect on your values and the reasons for pursuing a career in yachting.
 You can either stick it out or try to find a new role where you can carefully select a Captain and crew that are more of a match for your expectations.
 By the way, I think your expectations are perfectly reasonable, and it’s a shame that you haven’t yet found a yacht that matches them.
 This could take a little while, but it’s worth it!

 The only real way to make that decision is to make a list of your highest values in life and at work (the things that matter most to you), for example:

-There are loads more of course, these are just a few common ones that might be coming into play – and give each one a score out of 10 where 10 means that value is being deeply fulfilled.
-Do this for 3 different scenarios:
+There are loads more, of course.
+These are just a few common ones that might be coming into play.
+Give each one a score out of 10, where 10 means that value is being deeply fulfilled.
+Do this for three different scenarios:

 Looking at the scores will give you a great insight into which role will be more compatible for you and bring about a greater sense of job and life satisfaction.
-If you are passionate about personal and professional development you might find it helpful to join our E-Learning program – which comprises of a select group of exceptional people who you can network with, bounce ideas off and help to design your best possible career and life path with.
+If you are passionate about personal and professional development, you might find it helpful to join our E-Learning program.
+It comprises a select group of exceptional people you can network with and bounce ideas off to design your best possible career and life path.